scratchers/movies/README.md

 >>> $jeff->groups()->attach($admin)
 ```

-## Tags and Ratings
+## Tags

-Tags belonging to no one are attachable by anyone:
+Users can create their own custom tags and attach them to movies:

+* summer-sports
+* LOL

+Out of the box, users are seeded with a couple common custom tags:

 * watched
 * blocked
 * starred

-Users can create their own custom tags and attach them to movies:

-* summer-sports
-* LOL
+These, like all tags, can be renamed or deleted.

+## Genres

-Tags attached to movies by no one are visible to everyone.
+Administrators can create and attach genres to movies visible to everyone.
-These are global movie tags, such as genres:
+These are like global movie tags, such as:

 * drama
 * comedy
 * animated
 * sci-fi
+* wonky-whateverness

+## Ratings

 Users can rate movies on an integer scale of 0-100.